Empros enters late stage clinical development of obesity treatment EMP16

-The worldwide burden to obesity is estimated to 1.5 billion overweight and 500 million obese individuals, defined as a body mass index (BMI) of 30 kg/m2 or greater.
-In USA and in countries across Europe 30-70% of the population are overweight, with a BMI of 25-29.9 kg/m2.
-Overweight and obesity is the fifth leading risk for global deaths.
-Among the most troubling obesity-related trends has been the almost 50% increase of overweight children and adolescents in the last decades of the 20th century.
+Overweight and obesity is a growing global problem affecting an estimated 1.5 billion overweight and 500 million obese individuals (defined as a body mass index, BMI, of 30 or greater).
+In the USA and across Europe between 30-70% of the population are overweight (BMI of 25.0-29.9) and overweight and obesity have become the fifth leading risk for death globally.
+Among the most troubling obesity-related trends is also an almost 50% increase of overweight children and adolescents during the last decades.

 Despite the clearly identified health issues, physicians lack a sufficient tool-box of treatments to be able to halt and reverse the trend.
 The treatment alternatives are far from adequate when taking their effect as well as safety into consideration.
 Life style interventions, the first line treatment, have low compliance and consequently poor long-term effects.
 Bariatric surgery, the last resort treatment, is effective but irreversible, and may result in multiple severe adverse effects.
 Recent years of drug development are gradually adding valuable tools to the treatment toolbox.
 The reimbursement system is undergoing a change where pharmaceutical treatments of obesity are covered by insurances.
 The mindset of prescribers is changing and pharmaceutical treatments of obesity is becoming more common.
 As a consequence of the market growth many of the Big Pharma companies have an active obesity pipeline.